pdstools.utils.report_utils

 Return type:

-deserialize_query(serialized_query: Dict | None) pdstools.utils.types.QUERY | None
+deserialize_query(serialized_query: dict | None) pdstools.utils.types.QUERY | None

 Deserialize a query that was previously serialized with serialize_query.